Skip to main content

 Digital ICs

-Digital ICs can be divided into further two categories for the sake of simplicity:
+Digital ICs can be divided into two further categories for the sake of simplicity:

 • Simple ICs: Timer, counter, register, switches, digital logic gates, adder, etc.

-• Complex ICs: Microprocessor, memories, switching ICs, ethernet MAC/PHY.
+• Complex ICs: Microprocessor, memories, switching ICs, Ethernet MAC/PHY.

 Digital signal processing (DSP) controllers are a type of processor which are used in high-computing applications such as image processing, speech processing, video compression, etc.